UltraEngine/Documentation/Introduction.md

 ## Getting Started ##

-You currently have selected the **C++** language documentation.
+You currently have selected the C++ language documentation.
 You can change this by clicking on the language links in the header at the top of this page.

-To start programming with you need to install the free [Visual Studio 2019 Community Edition](https://visualstudio.microsoft.com/vs/) from Microsoft.
+To start programming with C++ you need to install the free [Visual Studio 2019 Community Edition](https://visualstudio.microsoft.com/vs/) from Microsoft.

 ## 2D Graphics ##
 - [Font](CPP_Font.md)